 Commercial tests — Commercial tests for diagnosis of BV are not widely used, given the excellent performance of Amsel criteria, but can be useful when microscopy is not available.

 The Affirm VP III test is an automated DNA probe assay for detecting G. vaginalis when present at a high concentration .
 It takes less than one hour to perform and is the best option when findings on physical examination suggest BV (characteristic vaginal discharge and results of pH and whiff test, if available), but microscopy cannot be performed to look for clue cells.
 In one study, for example, the combination of a positive DNA probe (concentration of G. vaginalis ≥2 times 107 CFU/mL) and vaginal pH >4.5 had a sensitivity and specificity of 95 and 99 percent, respectively, for diagnosis of BV when clinical criteria were used as the diagnostic standard .
 Not all studies have reproduced these excellent results, and over-diagnosis is possible.

-Investigational tests — Quantitative polymerase chain reaction (PCR)-based assays are based upon molecular quantification of G. vaginalis and Atopobium vaginae, and other bacteria [55,56].
-Although these tests have good sensitivity and specificity compared with standard clinical tests , they are not commercially available, are expensive, and are of questionable advantage .
+Investigational tests — Quantitative polymerase chain reaction (PCR)-based assays are based upon molecular quantification of G. vaginalis and Atopobium vaginae, and other bacteria [52,53].
+Although these tests have good sensitivity and specificity compared with standard clinical tests , they are expensive and of questionable advantage .